steveng57/steveng57.github.io/_tabs/about.md

 ## About this site

 The [Home Page]({% link index.html %}) is an inverse chronological listing of the various projects I have taken on.
 As you go further back in time, the projects get a little more primitive...not that my more recent things are perfect, but you learn a lot over time in this craft.
-Some of that learning I have actually managed to apply in my more recent efforts.
+Some of those learnings I have actually managed to apply in my more recent efforts.

 In the early days, I did not take many pictures of the shop or the projects as they were in progress, so a lot of the pics will be of the finished product.
 I will be taking more "under construction" photos as time progresses, hopefully that will make the posts more interesting to those of you who like a bit of the "behind-the-scenes" thing.